ariebovenberg/pdfje/docs/tutorial.rst

       <span style="font-size: 10pt;">It was a <span style="font-weight: bold;">dark</span> and <span style="font-size: 15pt; font-style: italic;">stormy</span> night...</span>

-Styles inside nested :class:`~pdfje.Span` objects will build on the style of their parent.
+Styles inside nested :class:`~pdfje.style.Span` objects will build on the style of their parent.
 Span objects can be nested as deep as you like.

 Style Shortcuts